OpenLiberty/ci.maven/README.md

 ### liberty-plugin-archetype

-`liberty-plugin-archetype` is used to generate a basic multi-module project that builds a simple web application, deploys and tests it on the Liberty profile server.
+`liberty-plugin-archetype` is used to generate a basic multi-module project that that builds a simple web application then deploys and tests is on a Liberty server.
 It also creates a Liberty profile server package that includes the application.

 #### Usage